entyX/jcteam/README.md

 # jcteam updates:

-day 8: finish github website and try new features of javascript/html
+day 8: finish github website and try new features of

- ADD Ebraheem whos username is therealebraheem